Six Steps to Achieve Your Goals

 Okay, now that we have gone through the Six key steps to setting and achieving a goal the last part is the most important.
-You have written it out on the Goal Sheet, you have made a plan, gotten mighty real with yourself about why you want this and what you will do to get it, you have told someone, or the world, and now you are ready!
+You have written it out, you have made a plan, gotten mighty real with yourself about why you want this and what you will do to get it, you have told someone, or the world, and now you are ready!
 WAIT!

 First you must DECIDE to do it.